VisualVault/nodeJs-rest-client-library/README.md

 NodeJs Client Library for VisualVault
 =====================================

-VisualVault allows you to define Outside Services which may be called from Form Buttons, Form Scripts, event handlers, and on a scheduled basis.
+VisualVault allows you to define microservices (Outside Services) which may be called from Form Buttons, Form Scripts, event handlers, and on a scheduled basis.
 Two types of Outside Services you can create are Web services or NodeJs Scripts.
 The Web service type of outside service is discussed on our developer site at [http:/developer.visualvault.com][1].

 VisualVault Node.js integration allows you to store and execute JavaScript files capable of interacting with the VisualVault API.
 The scripts are stored and executed server-side allowing you to build a re-useable script library of business processes and automation.